You can arrange for pick-up via our app or call us at +65 6251 6616. Our butlers will collect your laundry items right at your doorstep.

 Contrary to popular belief, cleaners do not replace all their solvents on a set day.
 Instead, they add small amounts to compensate for evaporation.
 To properly care for your clothes, distilled solvent should be used with every load.
 A well-maintained dry-cleaning system should always produce odour-free garments.

-Dry cleaning is a method of removing stains and dirt from garments and fabric by using little to no water.
-Dry-cleaning is not “dry” as solvents, or liquids, are used during the cleaning, but with minimal water thus the term “dry”.
+Dry cleaning is a method of removing stains and dirt from garments and fabrics by using little to no water.
+Although referred to as “dry”, dry-cleaning involves solvents or liquids during the process, but with minimal water, hence the term “dry”.

-Dry cleaning machines are similar to washing machines in that a large tumbling drum is used to facilitate the cleaning process.
-Garments are placed in this drum that is partially filled with solvent and tumbled in a manner in which they drop through the solvent.
-This agitation and flushing action of the solvent is responsible for the majority of the cleaning.
+Dry cleaning machines operate similarly to washing machines, using a large tumbling drum to facilitate the cleaning process.
+Garments are placed in this drum, which is partially filled with solvent, and tumbled in a manner in which they pass through the solvent.
+This agitation and flushing action of the solvent is responsible for most of the cleaning.

-Certain elements must be present in a dry-cleaning system.
-These include a rotating wash cylinder, a tank for storing solvent, a pump to circulate the solvent, a dryer, filters, a distillation system, and of course the solvent itself.
-Other components that may or may not be involved include vapour absorbers or refrigerated condensers for capturing solvent vapours, moisture injection systems, computer or card controllers, and etc.
+Certain elements are essential in a dry-cleaning system.
+These include a rotating wash cylinder, a solvent storage tank, a pump to circulate the solvent, a dryer, filters, a distillation system, and the solvent itself.
+Other optional components may include vapour absorbers or refrigerated condensers for capturing solvent vapours, moisture injection systems, and computer or card controllers, etc.

 The most widely used solvents are perchloroethylene and hydrocarbon.
-The cleaning solution is comprised of approximately 98% pure solvent, 1% water, and 1% sizing and detergents.
-If impurities comprise any more than an additional 1% of the cleaning solution, the cleaning quality can be detrimentally affected by odor and dinginess.
+The cleaning solution typically consists of approximately 98% pure solvent, 1% water, and 1% sizing and detergents.
+If impurities exceed an additional 1% of the cleaning solution, the cleaning quality may be detrimentally affected by odor and dinginess.

 Some of the more difficult stains are removed with the use of chemical agents, water, steam, air, and vacuum on what is called a “spotting board”.
 This technique is performed both before and after cleaning, and the stains are removed individually.

-The short answer is yes only if you will be wearing them soon.
-It is not advised for storing the garments for a long period of time.
+The short answer is yes but only if you will be wearing them soon.
+It is not advisable to store fabrics in a plastic bag for a long period of time.

-Plastic bags inhibit the fabric from breathing and can promote the formation of mildew and cause fume fading.
-Fume fading will yellow whites and discolor colored garments.
+Plastic bags inhibit the fabric from breathing and can promote the formation of mildew and cause fume fading, which will yellow whites and discolor colored garments.

-We recommend storing garments in cloth garment bags that are breathable and will provide some protection to insect and moth damage.
+We recommend storing garments in cloth garment bags that are breathable and provides some protection to insect and moth damage.

-Club soda, considered for so many years to be a “cure all” for practically every mishap, usually just spreads out the stain and can make removal of oily stains like butter and gravy almost impossible.
+Club soda, considered for so many years to be a “cure all” for practically every mishap, usually just spreads out the stain and makes removal of oil stains like butter and gravy almost impossible.

-It is best to blot the stain with a clean dry napkin or towel then STOP.
-Be very careful with a damp or wet cloth as color loss or a water ring may be the result.
+It is best to blot the stain with a clean dry napkin or towel, then STOP.
+Be very careful when using a damp or wet cloth, as this may cause color loss or a water rings.

-We are trained stain experts and at work we have all the right tools, and agents, but at home or in a restaurant we are as powerless as you.
-We have preached to our customers not to attempt daring feats of stain removal because it simply ruins clothes.
-Our customers now announce proudly, “I left the stain alone as you taught me”, and their expensive garments will live to be worn again.
+As trained stain experts, we have all the right tools and agents at work, but at home or in a restaurant, we are as powerless as you.
+We always advised our customers not to attempt daring feats of stain removal because it often ruins the clothes.
+Now, many customers proudly say, “I left the stain alone as you taught me”, and their expensive garments live to be worn again.

 The following is a partial list of factors that determine the stability of a garment to different types of care.